johnrobisoniv/GTiff-compare/README.md

 Et voila!
 Return an array that holds values representing the differences between two GeoTIFFs.

 I am new here and always open to suggestions as to how to improve my code.
 Thanks!

+(Note - this is a work in progress - I wanted to check my code before I added the complication of the second image.
+Updates coming soon.)